Can Screenshots Be Used as Evidence in Ohio Criminal Cases?

 • Anonymous communications

-Simply attaching a name to a screenshot does not automatically prove who authored the communication.
+Simply attaching a person's name to a screenshot does not automatically prove that person authored the communication.

 • Deleted posts